facjure/public-domain-poetry/README.md

 # Poems

 Curated poems from the public domain.

-Written in markdown.
+Written in markdown + yaml.